keithalewis/math/tim.md

 A _monad_ is a monoid on the endofunctors of a category.

-A _monoid_ is a set with a binary operation that is associative and an identity element.
-Examples are addition with identity 0, multiplication with identity 1, maximum with identity $-\infty$, and minimum with identity $\infty$.
+A _monoid_ is a set with a binary operation that is associative and has an identity element.
+Examples are the set of real numbers with addition and identity 0, multiplication and identity 1, maximum and identity $-\infty$, and minimum having identity $\infty$.

 A _binary operation_ on a set $M$ is a function $m\colon M\times M$ to $M$.
 It is _associative_ if $m(m(a,b),c) = m(a, m(b,c))$, $a,b,c\in M$.